diasurgical/devilution-comparer/README.md

 binary, disassembles it, then disassembles the original binary with the same length at the specified offset.
 The disassembled original code will be written into orig.asm, the devilution code into compare.asm.

 Note that the disassembler will use the function offset read from the PDB for both decompilations in order to align the addresses in the output files (including relative jumps).

 USAGE:
     devilution-comparer.exe [FLAGS] <DIABLO_FILE> <DEVILUTION_FILE> <DIABLO_OFFSET_START> <DEBUG_SYMBOL>

 FLAGS:
     -h, --help           Prints help information
+        --no-imms        Hides all immediate values.
+Use only with caution.
+        --no-mem-disp    Hide memory displacements and indirect calls.
+This cleans up the output tremendously, but can cause you to miss wrong stack variables or globals.
+Use only with caution.
-        --no-addr    Removes the leading addresses from the output.
+    -i, --show-ip        Shows leading addresses in the output.
     -V, --version        Prints version information
     -w, --watch          Enable watching for changes to the PDB file, updating the output files on change.

 ARGS:
     <DIABLO_FILE>            Path to the original Diablo.exe to use